rlatnals501/bri519-lfp-analysis/README.md

 ## Notes

 This project follows proper version control practices and modular refactoring.
+The original exploratory analysis was conducted in a Jupyter notebook, and the finalized analysis pipeline was refactored into modular Python scripts to improve reusability, readability, and maintainability.

 Inline code comments and docstrings are provided throughout the source code to explain the purpose, input/output structure, and key logic of core functions, including outlier rejection, filtering, and time- and frequency-domain analyses.